 - Prepare the pecans.
 Toast them on a dry skillet for 1-2 minutes until fragrant and browned lightly.
 Set aside.

-- In another 8 inch, non stick pan, on VERY LOW HEAT, melt the butter and cook till deep golden brown.
-Should take 18-20 minutes.
+- Click here for a quick tutorial on the caramel sauce!
+In another 8 inch, non stick pan, on VERY LOW HEAT, melt the butter and cook till deep golden brown.
+DO NOT STIR.
+Should take 18-22 minutes.

 - Pour in the cream slowly and stir gently to combine.

 - Allow to simmer for 1-2 minutes.
-Add sweetener.
+Add Lakanto Classic.
 Adding a pinch of salt is also an option.
 Stir continuously.
 Let it cook till it begins to thicken, about 5 mins.
+Turn off heat.

-- If the mixture breaks and begins to seperate, blend it in the blender for 1-2 minutes on high.
+- Allow it cool down a bit and then blend it in the blender for 1-2 minutes on high.
 I used my Baby Bullet and it worked well!

 - The end results should be smooth and creamy, dulce de leche type caramel, almost the consistency of smooth peanut butter.
-If it’s too runny leave it in the fridge for a little while longer.
-If it’s too thick but the jar in a bowl of warm water.
+If it’s too runny, leave it in the fridge for a little while longer.
+If it’s too thick, place the jar in a bowl of warm water.